debygigradar/qa-automation-test/README.md

 Hi 👋

-Thank you for your interest in joining our team as a **Senior QA Automation Engineer**.
+Thank you for your interest in joining our team as a **QA Automation Engineer**.
 This short practical test is designed to evaluate your hands-on skills with **Playwright**, focusing on test design, stability, and code quality.

 Please read carefully and submit your work following the instructions below.